ethanev/Structure-clustering/README.md

 A multicore PDB file clustering algorithm made for slurm

 Usage:
-The entire clustering algorithm is run via full_clustering.sh with no extra arguments.
+The entire clustering algorithm is run via full_cluster.sh with no extra arguments.